 10. Check and Install Latest Updates

-Microsoft support team is working continuously to solve bugs and issues, and always trying to improve their programs like Microsoft Excel to increase its capabilities.
+Microsoft’s support team is working continuously to solve bugs and issues, and always trying to improve its programs like Microsoft Excel to increase its capabilities.
 So little bugs and irregularities often get eliminated by new updates.
-Hence, if your crashing is caused by one, check and install Microsoft Office updates on your device.
+Hence, if your crash is caused by one, check and install Microsoft Office updates on your device.
 This should definitely help to open large Excel files without crashing.

 These are the ways you can follow to open large Excel files without crashing in your system with limited memory.
 And if your large files still crash while opening after this, there may be issues with your RAM not having enough memory to operate, unfortunately.
 In that case, try running the file with a more powerful machine.
 But you should be able to open large Excel files without crashing your system hopefully if you have followed the steps.

 I hope you found this guide helpful and informative.
 If you have any questions or suggestions, let us know in the comments below.